 We kick off day 3 with a gentle climb through Glen Oakes farm up to the back of the magnificent mountain range above the Klein River lagoon.
 The region is famous for its spectacular fynbos - in particular the most amazing Asteraceae, part of the daisy family.
 The walk continues at the base of the upper peaks showcasing some of the most spectacular views over the Ruens area and the blanket of green and yellow canola during the winter months.

-We will then make our way to the comfort of your third night accommodation which would either be:
+We will then make our way to the comfort of your third night accommodation at the lovely Klein Watervalplaas which means "little waterfall farm."

 We then continue down and around Philipskop, another imposing rocky outcrop, dwarfing the walkers as we meander through thick fynbos with a few welcome water points.